P1rat3R00t/NSFW/README.md

 ### ⚠️ Legal Disclaimer

 All code, content, and techniques provided in this project are strictly for **educational** and **authorized penetration testing** purposes only.
-Usage must be confined to **isolated lab environments** with **explicit written permission**.
-Unauthorized use outside these parameters may violate laws and regulations.
+Usage must be confined to **isolated lab environments** and must comply with all relevant laws and regulations.

 ---